jakenuts/CommandBus/README.md

 CommandBus
 ==========

-A CQRS styled bus to handle commands synchronously.
+A CQRS styled bus to handle commands synchronously

+Fork:

+* Uses async command handlers
+* Added autofac as a container